hugombarreto/a_star/doc/introduction_to_specializers.rst

      We don't need to call ``get_ast`` in the specializer as the ``tree`` argument, from the transform_ method, was already converted to AST.

-We can also do something similar in order to count the number of string in the AST.
+We can also do something similar in order to count the number of strings in the AST.

 .. code:: python